 "Manny felt he won that fight and he wanted the loss off of his record, so to speak," duBoef said.
 "Tim felt he won and wants to prove that this time, so we made the rematch.
 Because of the way that Tim fought against Provodnikov and Marquez, the last impression the consumers have of him is as a star and that's going to ease people's vision of their first fight as a less-than-pleasant result."

-Pacquiao is guaranteed $20 million and Bradley is guaranteed $6 million.
-Both have pay-per-view upside in their deals.
+Pacquiao is guaranteed $20 million and Bradley $6 million.
+Both have potential to earn more from the pay-per-view upside.